MamdouhSar/unity3d-server/README.md

     {
         if (t.IsFaulted || t.IsCanceled)
         {
-            // The login failed.
+            //The login failed.
 Check the error to see why.
         }
         else
         {
-            // Login was successful.
+            //Login was successful.
         }
     })
 ```